hassan-kamran/nvim-configuration/README.md

 - **Changing the Colorscheme**: The colorscheme is set to `duskfox` from the `nightfox.nvim` plugin.
 You can change this by modifying the relevant section in the plugin setup.
 - **Adding or Removing Plugins**: Modify the `require("lazy").setup({})` block to include or exclude plugins as per your needs.
-- **Configuring Auto-formatting**: The configuration auto-formats Python files on save using `black`.
+- **Configuring Auto-formatting**: The configuration auto-formats Python files on save using `black` and Lua files on save using `stylua`.
 You can adjust this to include other file types or disable it altogether.
+- **Custom Keybindings**: Update or add keybindings in the `vim.api.nvim_set_keymap` section to suit your workflow.

 ## Dependencies